 Thank you for visiting QM Portal.
 In order to use the site, you must have an active account.
 Please login or register a new account.
 For questions, please contact our Customer Support Center at (602) 417-4451 or contact servicedesk@azahcccs.gov.

-Please remember that sharing account logins is prohibited and violates the AHCCCS User Acceptance Agreement.
+A FAO Please remember that sharing account logins is prohibited and violates the AHCCCS User Acceptance Agreement.
 You should NOT share your user name and password with any other individuals.
 Each user must have their own web account.
 Access to the website can be terminated if the Terms of Use are violated.

-External User Log In AHCCCS User Log In User Name Enter user name If you are an AHCCCS employee Password Enter password] AND you are currently logged onto the AHCCCS network Sign In AND you are accessing this application from a browser on your workstation Form ot yous Password?
-Then click the button below to use this application with your network login credentials te new account?
-AHCCCS Sign In e.
-After 3 failed attempts, within 15 minutes, your Account holder to unlock your account or use the
+External User Log In AHCCCS User Log In Enter user name If you are an AHCCCS employee User Name AND you are currently logged onto the AHCCCS network Password Enter password AND you are accessing this application from a browser on your workstation Sian In Then click the button below to use this application with your network login credentials Forgot your Password?
+Create new account?
+Passwords are case-sensitive.
+After 3 failed attempts, within 15 minutes, your account will be locked out, and you will either need to contact your Master Account holder to unlock your account or use the Password Recovery feature.
 WARNING!
 This system contains State of Arizona and U.S. Government information.
 This information is confidential under state and federal law.
 Use and disclosure of this information is limited to purposes directly related to the administration of the Arizona Health Care Cost Containment System.
 The use and disclosure of this information is also subject to the privacy and security requirements of the Administrative Simplification provisions of the federal Health Insurance Portability and Accountability Act (HIPAA).
-By using this information system, you are consenting to system monitoring for law enforcement and other purposes.
-Unauthorized or improper use of, or access to, this system may subject you to state and federal criminal prosecution and penalties as well as civil penalties.
-At any time, the government may intercept, search, and seize any communication or data transiting or stored on this information system.

-✓ Your web browser must have JavaScript enabled in order to use the QM portal.
+By using this information system, you are consenting to system may subject you to state and federal criminal prosecution and penalties as well as civil penalties.
+At any time, the government may intercept, search, and seize any communication or data transiting or stored on this information system. ★ Your web browser must have JavaScript enabled in order to use the QM portal.